 To Watch a Blu-ray or DVD through Home Theater

-- 1. Turn "ON" the TV, HDMI Video Selection System, and Home Theater System. - 2.
-Determine which TV you want to use (e.g. "Lounge" for lounge TV) and select Source (1) for Home Theater.
+- 1. Turn "ON" the TV, HDMI Video Selection System, and Home Theater System. - Determine which TV you want to use (e.g. "Lounge" for lounge TV) and select Source (1) for Blu-ray.